wonglkd/Baleen-FAST24/README.md

 _Time estimate: 30 minutes (10 mins interactive)._

 The recommended way is to use Chameleon Trovi, an academic cloud.
-Note that you will require an allocation; if you are affilated with FAST, you can request to be added to the associated project (CHI-231080).
+Note that you will require an allocation; if you are affiliated with FAST, you can request to be added to the associated project (CHI-231080).
 To do this (and for any other issues with Chameleon), please contact the helpdesk at help@chameleoncloud.org.

 1. Launch [artifact on Trovi](https://www.chameleoncloud.org/experiment/share/aa6fb454-6452-4fc8-994a-b028bfc3c82d)
 2. (Optional) Open notebook `chameleon/1-getting-started.ipynb` which will walk you through the Getting Started section of this README.
 You may run one cell at a time, or click Run -> Run All Cells to execute all commands.
 If processes get killed, you need a dedicated server.